Website wireframe: Low-fidelity

 Resembling a rough sketch or a quick mock-up, low-fidelity wireframes can be quickly produced.
 These wireframes help a project team communicate ideas and collaborate more effectively since they are more abstract, using rectangles and labeling to represent content.
 Dummy content, Latin filler text (lorem ipsum), sample or symbolic content are used to represent data when real content is not available.
 For example, instead of using actual images, a placeholder rectangle can be used.

 Low-fidelity wireframes can be used to facilitate team communication on a project and is used in the early stages of a project.
+They are valued for their ability to focus stakeholder discussions on structure and functionality rather than visual aesthetics, reducing premature design debates.
+Low-fidelity wireframes are typically created using simple tools like pen and paper, whiteboards, or basic digital applications, allowing for rapid iteration with minimal resource investment.

 High-fidelity

 High-fidelity wireframes are often used for documenting because they incorporate a level of detail that more closely matches the design of the actual webpage, thus taking longer to create.

 For simple or low-fidelity drawings, paper prototyping is a common technique.
 Since these sketches are just representations, annotations—adjacent notes to explain behavior—are useful.
 For more complex projects, rendering wireframes using computer software is popular.
 Some tools allow the incorporation of interactivity including Flash animation, and front-end web technologies such as, HTML, CSS, and JavaScript.

 High fidelity wireframes include more real content, specific typography choices, and information on image dimensions.
 Unlike low fidelity wireframes, high fidelity wireframes can include actual images.
 Color choices are not included, but different values in color can be represented in grayscale.